Skip to main content

 • character development

-• “Character development was really just boring; you play a stereotypical pretentious writer, the type of person that would fill a bookshelf with books that 'are just life-altering' in order to look smart, but has never actually read any of them.”
+• “Character development was really just boring; you play a stereotypical pretentious writer, the type of person who would fill a bookshelf with books that 'are just life-altering' to look smart but has never actually read any of them.”

 • “The writing and character development are weak, and the voice acting is laughably bad.”

-• “The story it is trying to tell is one with no justification, with no character development past caricature models, with no real reason for the twist (singular) that it takes.”
+• “The story it is trying to tell has no justification, with no character development beyond caricature models, and no real reason for the twist it takes.”

 • monetization